 Meeting FAQ

-Many of our meetings are in person, but we also offer online networking meetings for those that find it more convenient.
+Most of our meetings are in person, but we also have an online meeting for those that find it more convenient.
 You can find out more and book on via our Meetings page.

-We have a selection of online networking meetings every week as well as in person meetings.
+We offer mostly in person networking, but we do have one online meeting every fortnight.
 You can find out more and book on via our Meetings page.

 Our friendly meetings are very relaxed and fun so everyone who comes along – whether in person or online – always enjoy it.
 You can see some of our five star reviews here.